 King Offa's Dyke Race

 The course follows the Offa's Dyke national trail path from near Chepstow in South Wales to Prestatyn in North Wales.
-The route roughly follows the boundary between England and Wales and crosses numerous counties in both England and Wales; passes several towns and villages and ascends more hills than I care to remember including the Black Mountains and the Clwydian Range giving a cumulative ascent and descent surpassing sea level to the summit of Everest.
-There was a 96 hour (four day) cut-off with any resting or sleeping eating into the time available.
+The route roughly follows the boundary between England and Wales and crosses numerous counties in both England and Wales; passes several towns and villages and ascends various hills including the Black Mountains and the Clwydian Range giving a cumulative ascent and descent surpassing sea level to the summit of Everest.
+There was a 90 hour (6 hours short of four days) cut-off with any resting or sleeping eating into the time available.

 Powered by Yii Framework